cutonbuminband/rcounting/README.md

 The program also uses the [Pushshift API Wrapper](https://psaw.readthedocs.io/en/latest/#)

-The program uses the `pandas` package to work with tabular data
+The program uses `pandas` to work with tabular data

 ## Get in touch